Our Community. Our Census.

 Join the We Count campaign

-The We Count LA campaign is a comprehensive outreach and communications campaign made up of community based organizations committed to promoting census participation among Los Angeles County’s diverse communities.
+The We Count campaign is a comprehensive outreach and communications campaign made up of community based organizations committed to promoting census participation among Los Angeles County’s diverse communities.
 As part of the regional efforts, We Count Long Beach is comprised of local community-based organizations that represent the wide demographic and geographic expanse of the city.
 Sign up to volunteer today!

 Learn more about the 2020 Census